odonate/postgres-exporter/README.md

 # PostgreSQL Exporter

 Prometheus exporter for PostgreSQL server-side metrics.

+Tested PostgreSQL Versions: `11`

-An alternative to [prometheus-community/postgres_exporter](https://github.com/prometheus-community/postgres_exporter), which still uses [lib/pq](https://github.com/lib/pq).
+This library is intended as an alternative to the prometheus-community's [postgres_exporter](https://github.com/prometheus-community/postgres_exporter), which still uses [lib/pq](https://github.com/lib/pq); a library that is in maintenance mode.

-As `lib/pq` is in maintenance mode, this library leverages [pgx](https://github.com/jackc/pgx), which aims to be low-level, fast, and performant, while also enabling PostgreSQL-specific features that the standard `database/sql` package does not allow for (and is actively maintained).
+Instead, we leverage [pgx](https://github.com/jackc/pgx), which aims to be low-level, fast, and performant, while also enabling PostgreSQL-specific features that the standard `database/sql` package does not allow for (and also it is actively maintained).

+We also offer support for multi-target scraping (see below).

 ## Options